DBProductions/chef-environments/nodejs/README.md

 # nodejs

-Simple KitchenCI environment to run a NodeJS application.
+Environment to run a NodeJS application.
 The `git` and `nodejs` cookbook are used in this example.

 There is a simple recipe what let you define your NodeJS application settings.